Vexed01/Vex-Cogs/docs/cogs/status.rst

 **Description**

-Preview what status updates will look like
+Preview what status updates will look like.

 **Service**